Iterative Linear Solvers and Parallelization

 2014, Monday Mar.
 24, 8:30 - Friday Mar.
 28, 15:30

 The focus is on iterative and parallel solvers, the parallel programming models MPI and OpenMP, and the parallel middleware PETSc.
 Thereby, different modern Krylov Subspace Methods (CG, GMRES, BiCGSTAB ...) as well as highly efficient preconditioning techniques are presented in the context of real life applications.
 Hands-on sessions (in C and Fortran) will allow users to immediately test and understand the basic constructs of iterative solvers, the Message Passing Interface (MPI) and the shared memory directives of OpenMP.
-This course is organized by HLRS, IAG, Uni.
+This course provides scientific training in Computational Science, and in addition, the scientific exchange of the participants among themselves.
+It is organized by HLRS, IAG, Uni.
 Kassel, and SFB/TRR30.

 see link to detailed program